torythetortle/political-cash-flows/README.md

 # The Last Mile of Political Money

 An interactive data investigation that traces FEC disbursement data to show where political money actually lands at the street level.
+I made this partly for fun, but also partly because I could not find a story that covered this data in this way.

 Everyone knows where campaign money comes from.
 This project maps what it actually buys — which vendors, in which cities, for which services — using 4.8 million expenditure records across the 2020, 2022, and 2024 election cycles.